gravitational/careers/challenges/cloud/challenge.md

 [engineering levels document](https://raw.githubusercontent.com/gravitational/careers/main/levels.pdf)
 for more details.

-Your submission will need to meet the requirements of the level you are applying for.
+* Your submission will need to meet the requirements of the level you are applying for.

-Split the submission into 2-3 pull requests for us to review.
+* Split the submission into 2-3 pull requests for us to review.
 We will review every pull request and provide our feedback.

-We are going to inspect the repository, test it and get back to you.
+* We are going to inspect the repository, test it, and get back to you.

 ## Existing Repository

 <!--
 TODO: create and populate a repo under gravitational -->
-There is an initial and incomplete implementation of the Go Service in [this GitHub Repository](#)
+An incomplete implementation of a Go Service is located in [this GitHub Repository](#).

-Start by forking the repository and use it going forward.
-Invite us as contributors if you prefer to keep the submission private.
+You will extend this implementation by adding features described below depending on the level you are applying to.
+Start by forking the repository and then communicating the new repository's location to our interview Slack channel.
+Invite interview panel participants as contributors in the new repository if you prefer to keep your submission private.

 ## Design Doc

-Start with a brief doc that covers the edge cases and design approach.
+Start with a brief design document that covers the edge cases and design approach.
 At Teleport, we prefer Markdown for
 [our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).